RayDeCampo/raydecampo.github.io/_posts/2017-07-08-migrating-to-github-pages.md

   path: /feeds/posts/default
 ```

 Once this is up and running I will figure out how to use a custom domain.
+UPDATE: Using a custom domain turned out to be pretty easy, just a change in the GitHub project Settings and update my DNS and all set.